-The MCP affords taxpayers the opportunity to view their tax compliance status as determined by SARS in order to remedy any non-compliance identified.
-The introduction of the MCP empowers taxpayers with more information about their tax compliance and forms the basis for the overall compliance status issued with regards to TCS applications (for example for Tender or Good standing and others).
-It is important that you regularly view your Tax Compliance Status.
+The MCP affords taxpayers an online view of their current compliance against specific requirements, as determined by SARS.
+Taxpayers can visually identify any non-compliance and take the necessary action to remedy these.
+The introduction of the MCP empowers taxpayers with more information about their tax compliance and forms the basis for the overall compliance status issued when a TCS application is submitted to SARS (for example for Tender or Good standing and others).
+It is important that you regularly view your MCP.
 This can now be done simply and easily via SARS eFiling.
 Follow these steps to view your “My Compliance Profile” to get a view of your tax compliance status or the reasons why you may not be tax compliant and how to fix the non-compliance.

 Step 1: Logon to eFiling

 Logon to eFiling by using your login name and password.
 If you are not yet an eFiler, register at www.sars.gov.za.
 You need to be registered for eFiling and have one tax product (such as Income Tax, Value-Added Tax (VAT) or Pay-As-You-Earn (PAYE)) already activated on your taxpayer profile in order to activate the Tax Compliance Status (TCS) service.

 Step 2: Activate the Tax Compliance Status service